How does WhatsApp make money?

 Developers want a platform where people can stay connected with each other but the problem was how to generate revenue for running their expenses.

 As you can see the WhatsApp is ads-free and even they don’t charge a single penny.

 The big question was how to manage the basic expenses.
 WhatsApp started charging $1 for a year in its initial state.

 After that, they get some money for their expenses.
 Their basic expenses were about managing the data, server cost, sending the verification messages, etc.

 WhatsApp got its first round of funding was $250K by five ex-yahoo.

 After that, the second and the third funding by Sequoia Venture invested a total of 60 million dollars (8 million in 2011 and 52 million in 2013).

 This was the revenue generated at the initial stages for running the 50 staff employe.
-Later after a year, Facebook bought the WhatsApp in February 2014.
+Later after a year, Facebook bought WhatsApp in February 2014.

 Now all the employees came into the Facebook payroll and now WhatsApp completely under Facebook inc.

 Now a small company acquired by a big giant.
 The complete rights of WhatsApp shifted to Facebook.

 Now, Facebook using the platform for user data generation, and also facebook monitor the behavior of users, according to their behavior facebook shows the ads to the users.